 When I started Sabah, I didn’t know a thing about making shoes.
 But I quickly learned, the best design and the sturdiest construction is only as good as the underlying materials.
 In our case, it's all about the leather.

-At Sabah, we exclusively use high quality, top grade leather produced in Turkey.
+At Sabah, we exclusively use high quality, top grade leather.
 We have three main priorities with our leathers: (1) the promise to age beautifully with wear, (2) a natural tannage to ensure the leathers mold to one's feet comfortably and (3) to work with tanneries we know, trust and are eco-certified by the Leather Working Group.

 Sabahs are free of synthetic materials, which have a tendency to break down (not age beautifully), smell, and become less, rather than more, comfortable with time.

-Over 7 years of business in Turkey, we’ve created relationships with a few of the best, family run tanneries that operate with integrity and really care about making great leather.
-As we’ve grown, we’ve gone from buying their existing leather stock to working hand-in-hand with their master tanners to develop leather articles that are proprietary to Sabah, not only in color, but in the characteristics that make them perfect for our type of shoe and the use of our customers.
+As we’ve grown, we’ve gone from buying existing leather stock to working hand-in-hand with these master tanners to develop leather articles that are proprietary to Sabah, not only in color, but in the characteristics that make them perfect for our type of shoe and the use of our customers.
 Great leather is mostly in the subtle details, the underlying tanning process and the original source of the hide — only over time will you understand whether the leather is high quality or not.
 We do that upfront work to ensure every hide, every cut and every pair ages just right.

-At our workshop, we employ a leather manager.
-His sole job is to carefully inspect and select the best hides from every batch we receive.
+At our workshops, we employ a leather manager, whose job is to carefully inspect and select the best hides from every batch we receive.
 We guarantee your Sabahs are made from the world’s finest leather, produced with integrity and care.

 This is the colorful leather that is most visible and makes up the top part of the shoe.
 We use cow leathers for our upper; primarily vegetable-tanned or semi-vegetable tanned.
 Generally soft to the touch, but robust enough to break in nicely and perform well over time.
 We work with smooth leathers, nubucks, suede, and hair-on leathers too.